 The proposed development intends to gain access from an earlier development at Cheshire Lane, extending the road across an existing public footpath.
 The road within the earlier development is currently not finished to adoptable standard, although this is the intention.
+The proposed road layout within the site is considered to be acceptable.
+This estate road will also be constructed to adoptable standards.

+7.07 Concerns have been raised with regard to the alignment of the access road from the Homeleigh development.
+It has been shown that it is possible to achieve the proposed access arrangement without interfering with third party land, which was the issue that the original concern raised.
+Conditions will be imposed to ensure that the proposed access arrangements are constructed to an adoptable standard.
+Highways development control have rigorously checked the submitted details, as well as the as built development adjacent to the site are satisfied that the proposed access arrangements are acceptable, that they do not interfere with third party land and that adoptable standards can be achieved for the access and internal road layout.
+As such there are no Highway objection to the proposal.

-The existing footpath 22 which the access would cross is a route to schools and consideration must be given both to an alternative route for the duration of the construction, of the layout of the crossing point, and the improvement of the footpath, which is currently unlit and poorly surfaced.
-I consider that conditions can be imposed to achieve all of these aims.
+- 7.08 The existing footpath 22, which the access into the site would cross, is a route to schools and consideration must be given both to an alternative route for the duration of the construction, the layout of the crossing point, and the improvement of the footpath.
+The footpath is currently poorly lit and surfaced and an improvement between the estate road and the school will enhance this link.
 Alterations to the kerbs and verge of the existing road will also be required to provide the link.
-Negotiations have been undertaken between the developer, the Rights of Way and other

-Council departments and it is considered that an acceptable temporary alternative can be provided.
-Details of this shall be approved by way of condition and thereafter implemented prior to the commencement of any work.
-As part of the scheme it is proposed that footpath 22 will be upgraded.
-Once the temporary footpath is no longer required the land will be reinstated to its original condition, including the replanting of any hedges affected.

-It is therefore considered that the proposed access to the development is acceptable, subject to the imposition of conditions to ensure that the required standard is achieved, this will include the submission and approval of a Construction Management Plan.

-Impact upon the character and appearance of the locality

-The site lies to the south of Alltami road, with residential areas to the north, east and west and an all-weather football pitch, part of the Elfed High School complex, to the south.
+The crossing point is to be located on a raised table which will assist in identifying this point to motorists as well as tempering speeds. - 7.09 Negotiations have been undertaken between the developer, the Rights of Way and other Council departments and it is considered that an acceptable temporary alternative can be provided.
+Details of this can be secured via the suggested condition and thereafter be implemented prior to the commencement of any work.
+Once the temporary footpath is no longer required the land will be reinstated to its original condition, including the replanting of any hedges affected. - 7.10 Questions were raised in previous Committee meeting regarding the safe use of existing private drives in particular due to vehicles which may reverse onto the estate road, and possible onto the raised table.
+This would not be an unusual situation and does not give rise to any particular road safety issues, or specific issues relating to the safe use of the public footpath. - 7.11 It is therefore considered that the proposed access to the development is acceptable, subject to the imposition of conditions to ensure that the required standard is achieved.
+This will include the submission and approval of a Construction Management Plan. - 7.12 Impact upon the character and appearance of the locality The site lies to the south of Alltami road, with residential areas to the north, east and west and an all-weather football pitch, part of the Elfed High School complex, to the south.
 The site is currently used as grazing land.
 Residential properties to the north and west are typically large detached properties set within generous plots.
 The new development to the east, to which this proposal links, is of a higher density, with a mix of detached and semi-detached two storey dwellings, this site is clearly distinct and delineated from the application site by the existing hedgerows and line of footpath 22.